Chapter I: Counting the Nines — Where Quantum Actually Stands

 Superconducting qubits are the most mature modality and the one with the largest installed base.
 Google’s Willow chip (105 qubits, December 2024) and IBM’s Nighthawk processor (120 qubits, November 2025) represent the current state of the art.
 Their key advantage is speed: gate times of tens to hundreds of nanoseconds, orders of magnitude faster than trapped ions.
 They are also fabricated using processes adapted from semiconductor manufacturing, which in principle allows them to leverage decades of industrial fab expertise.

-Superconducting qubits — called transmons[15] — are tiny aluminum circuits on silicon chips, cooled to near absolute zero.
+Superconducting qubits are tiny circuits cooled to nearly absolute zero.
 Their biggest strength: they're blindingly fast.
-Their biggest weakness: they must be kept colder than deep space, and each qubit can only talk to its nearest neighbors — like students who can only pass notes to the person sitting next to them.
+Their biggest weakness: they must be kept colder than deep space, and each qubit can only talk to its nearest neighbors—like students who can only pass notes to the person sitting next to them.

-Google Willow's headline numbers: 105 qubits, average T1 (relaxation time) of approximately 68 microseconds, and the first below-threshold surface code error correction[3], with a distance-7 code achieving 0.143% error per cycle.
-IBM's third-revision Heron chips have achieved median two-qubit CZ gate fidelities of approximately 99.75%, with best individual pairs exceeding 99.9%, and Nighthawk's 120-qubit square lattice[4] with 218 tunable couplers enables circuits of up to 5,000 two-qubit gates.
+Google Willow’s headline numbers: 105 qubits, average T1 (relaxation time) of approximately 68 microseconds, and the first below-threshold surface code error correction[3], with a distance-7 code achieving 0.143% error per cycle.
+IBM’s third-revision Heron chips have achieved two-qubit gate fidelities above 99.9% for more than half of tested pairs, and Nighthawk’s 120-qubit square lattice[4] with 218 tunable couplers enables circuits of up to 5,000 two-qubit gates.

 The binding limitation of superconducting qubits is twofold: they require millikelvin operating temperatures (dilution refrigerators), and they have limited connectivity (typically nearest-neighbor on a 2D grid).
 This limited connectivity makes error correction expensive—the standard surface code requires roughly 1,000 physical qubits per logical qubit at current fidelities.
 IBM is actively working to address this with “c-couplers” that enable longer-range qubit connections, demonstrated on the experimental Loon processor in November 2025.